Jackson powers Northwestern past Pitt in Pinstripe Bowl

 The Panthers (8-5), who had wins over No. 2 Clemson and Big Ten champion Penn State, still had time to spoil Northwestern's upset bid with a late drive for the tying score.
 Scott Orndoff failed to hang on to backup quarterback Ben DiNucci's strike in the end zone on third down.
 DiNucci had his fourth-down pass picked off by Jared McGee, who helped bust up the previous pass play, to clinch the win for the Wildcats.

+Northwestern's defense made the stops late.
+Jackson carried the Wildcats to a celebration on a purple-glittered baseball field .

+''We didn't tackle a really good tailback,'' Pitt coach Pat Narduzzi said.

-Jackson, who led the Big Ten with 1,300 yards rushing and became the first Wildcat to rush for 1,000-plus yards in three straight seasons, stiff-armed one defender, then bowled over a second for a 16-yard score that helped Northwestern take a 14-10 lead into halftime.
+Jackson stiff-armed one defender, then bowled over a second for a 16-yard score that helped Northwestern take a 14-10 lead into halftime.

 After some confusion over his final rushing total, Jackson fell just shy of setting the Pinstripe Bowl mark of 227 yards by Indiana's Devine Redding.